Four Bugs That Only Showed Up Under Load: Fixing a FastAPI Dashboard

 "--format", "{{.Names}}"],

-The fix is to use asyncio.get_running_loop() when already in a coroutine.
+The fix is to use asyncio.get_running_loop() which is safe inside a coroutine.

 def parse_disk():